 QFI’s End Point Assessment Organisation

-All apprentices in England must go through an independent end-point assessment which is a general assessment of the knowledge, skills and behaviours learned through undertaking an apprenticeship programme.
+All apprentices in England that take an Apprenticeship Standard must go through an independent end-point assessment.
+This is an assessment of the knowledge, skills and behaviours learned during the apprenticeship.

-Through QFI’s End Point Assessment Organisation (EPAO) we are able to offer end point assessment to independently make sure that apprentices meet the standards set by employers and are confirmed fully competent in their chosen occupations.
+Through QFI’s EPAO we are able to offer end point assessment to independently make sure that apprentices meet the standards set and are confirmed fully competent in their chosen occupations.
+All of our assessors are totally independent and QFI has no involvement in any of the training / delivery of the apprenticeship.
+We do however seek to support providers in preparing apprentices for end-point assessment.

 For further information on QFI’s EPAO services please email your enquiry to: email@example.com